salesforce/apollo/README.md

     mvn clean install

 Note that the  _install_  maven goal is **required**, as this installs the modules in your local repository for use by dependent modules within the rest of the build.
+You must have invoked maven on the Apollo project root with the "install" goal at least once, to correctly build any arbitrary submodule.